xoac/flaeg/README.md

     Complete documentation is available at https://github.com/containous/flaeg`,
 		Config:                config,
 		DefaultPointersConfig: defaultPointers,
-		Run: func(InitalizedConfig interface{}) error {
+		Run: func() error {
-      //Type assertions
-      config, ok := InitalizedConfig.(*Configuration);
-      if !ok {
-				return fmt.Errorf("Cannot convert the config into Configuration") }
+				fmt.Printf("Run flaegtest command with config : %+v\n", config)
 				return nil
 			},
 ```

-NB : You have to create at least the root-Command, but you can add some sub-Command.
+You have to create at least the root-Command, and you can add some sub-Command.

+Metadata allows you to store some labels(Key-value) in the command and to use it elsewhere.
+We needed that in [Stært](https://github.com/containous/staert).

 ### Run Flaeg
 Let's run fleag now :